A Company of Knights are sent by the Frozen Seer into the Boreal Valley, an unfamiliar realm to the North.

 “No, no, no…” He puts his palm to his face.
 “I want to hear his singing—Heron, the Pigeon Knight.”

-The Pigeon Knight’s voice breaks, like the squawking of something doomed, and Keork doubles over laughing.
+The Pigeon Knight’s voice breaks like the squawking of something doomed.
+Keork doubles over laughing.
 He loves it, and he rewards them with gossip about the Celestial Tower.

 “I am travelling from that region,” he says.
 “I heard that the Barbed Knight killed the True Knight, but the Council and the courtiers have accepted the Barbed Knight’s legitimacy… All but one.
 The True Knight’s envoy, Wella Gall, left the tower in a vicious anger.”

 “He refused to help his people,” Keork frowns, “or so they say.
 He would do nothing but gaze upon the Stars.
-He said the shortening spring is inevitable, but his people wanted action.”
+Said the shortening spring is inevitable, but his people wanted action.”

 Keork swiftly departs: “This place is doomed if you ask me,” he sings as he drums to the rhythm of his footsteps.

 As the Company approaches Woodsmoke, they see a herd of cows grazing in a field.
-A small flurry of snow begins, but the cowherd still sleeps lazily in the tree.
+A small flurry of snow begins.
+The cowherd still sleeps lazily in the tree.

-As the gates of the ornate wooden palisade surrounding Woodsmoke open, a thunderous rumble startles the horses, save the Cosmic Knight’s boneless steed.
-The steed braces, its wobbly legs absorbing the reverberations from below.
+The steeds are startled, save the Cosmic Knight’s boneless steed.
+It braces, its wobbly legs absorbing the reverberations from below.
+Someone screams from behind them.

-The Knights turn and watch the herd of cows stampeding away from the village.
-The cowherd jumps down from the tree; he’s cursing and rubbing his hands against his head.
+The Knights turn and watch the herd of cows stampeding from the village.
+The cowherd jumps down from the tree; he curses and rubs his hands against his head.

 A frigid breeze blasts across the trail.